ibm-cloud-docs/mqcloud/mqoc_mft_multiple_qmgr_topology.md

         - This is your <ADMIN_API_KEY> = '*apiKey*' in the file platformApiKey.json of **QMDEST**.

     - 10.6.
 Terminal will now be waiting for input
     - 10.7.
-Create the MQ objects required by the queue manager to work as an agent queue manager that targets your MQ on cloud queue manager.
+Create the MQ objects required by the queue manager to work as an agent queue manager that targets your {{site.data.keyword.mq_short}} queue manager.
         - A mqsc file will be created at location `MQ_DATA_PATH\mqft\config\coordination_qmgr_name\agents\agent_name\agent_name_create.mqsc`.
 You should copy and paste the content of this file into your terminal 3.

     - 10.8.
 Start the agent created above using following command